chenglulu1127/CarND-Behavioral-Cloning-P3/writeup_lulu.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### 4. Model Performance
+Here's a visualization of train and validation set performance:
+![alt text][image2]

+For test on simulator, please refer to run.mp4.